-In general, your yield on PCs will depend on several variables, including:
+In general, your yield on Securities will depend on several variables, including:

-- The price you paid for your PCs. - The PC Coupon for your PCs. - The rate of principal prepayments on the underlying Mortgages. - The payment delay of your PCs. - In the case of ARM PCs, the values of the applicable Index. - In the case of ARM PCs, the effect of any periodic interest rate and payment adjustments (and any associated adjustment caps, lifetime ceilings and lifetime floors) on the underlying ARMs. - In the case of Payment Capped ARM PCs, whether your PC experiences negative or accelerated amortization. - If your PCs are backed by Initial Interest Mortgages, the fact that the weighted average life of an Initial Interest Mortgage will differ from the weighted average life of a level payment, fully amortizing, fixed-rate Mortgage having the same principal amount, interest rate and maturity (or an otherwise similar ARM, as applicable).
-As a result, the yield of an Initial Interest Mortgage may be more or less than the yield of the level payment, fully amortizing, fixed-rate Mortgage (or otherwise similar ARM, as applicable), depending on its purchase price.
-PC Pools containing Initial Interest Mortgages may therefore have different yields than PC Pools containing level payment, fully amortizing, fixed-rate Mortgages having otherwise similar terms (or otherwise similar ARMs, as applicable).
-Moreover, prepayments of Initial Interest Mortgages during the interest only period may affect yields on the PC Pools containing level payment, fully amortizing, fixed-rate Mortgages (or otherwise similar ARMs, as applicable).
-We ceased purchasing Initial Interest Mortgages on September 1, 2010.
+- The price you paid for your Securities.

+- The Coupon for your Securities.

+- The rate of principal prepayments on the underlying Mortgages.

+- The payment delay of your Securities.

+- If your MBS are backed by Initial Interest Mortgages, the fact that the weighted average life of an Initial Interest Mortgage will differ from the weighted average life of a level payment, fully amortizing, fixed-rate Mortgage having the same principal amount, interest rate and maturity.
+As a result, the yield of an Initial Interest Mortgage may be more or less than the yield of the level payment, fully amortizing, fixed-rate Mortgages, depending on its purchase price.
+MBS Pools containing Initial Interest Mortgages may therefore have different yields than MBS Pools containing level payment, fully amortizing, fixed-rate Mortgages having otherwise similar terms.
+Moreover, prepayments of Initial Interest Mortgages during the interest only period may affect yields on the MBS Pools containing level payment, fully amortizing, fixed-rate Mortgages on September 1, 2010.)

-You should carefully consider the yield risks associated with PCs, including these:
+You should carefully consider the yield risks associated with Securities, including these:

-• If you purchase a PC at a discount to its principal amount and the rate of principal payments on the underlying Mortgages is slower than you expect, you will receive payments over a longer period than you expect, so the yield on your investment will be lower than you expect.

-- If you purchase a PC at a premium over its principal amount and the rate of principal payments on the underlying Mortgages is faster than you expect, you will receive payments over a shorter period than you expect, so the yield on your investment will be lower than you expect. - In general, the rate of Mortgage prepayments early in your investment has the greatest effect on your yield to maturity.
-A negative effect on your yield produced by principal prepayments at a higher (or lower) rate than you expect in the period immediately following your purchase of a PC is not likely to be fully offset by an equivalent reduction (or increase) in that rate in later periods. - Mortgages tend to prepay fastest when prevailing interest rates are low.
+- If you purchase a Security at a discount to its principal amount and the rate of principal payments on the underlying Mortgages is slower than you expect, you will receive payments over a longer period than you expect, so the yield on your investment will be lower than you expect. - If you purchase a Security at a premium over its principal amount and the rate of principal payments on the underlying Mortgages is faster than you expect, you will receive payments over a shorter period than you expect, so the yield on your investment will be lower than you expect. - In general, the rate of Mortgage prepayments early in your investment has the greatest effect on your yield to maturity.
+A negative effect on your yield produced by principal prepayments at a higher (or lower) rate than you expect in the period immediately following your purchase of a Security is not likely to be fully offset by an equivalent reduction (or increase) in that rate in later periods.

+- Mortgages tend to prepay fastest when prevailing interest rates are low.
 When this happens, you may not be able to reinvest your principal payments in comparable securities at as high a yield. - In a high interest rate environment, Mortgages tend to prepay more slowly.
 When this happens, you may not receive principal payments, which could otherwise be reinvested in comparable securities at a higher yield, as quickly as you expect.